Aquariusjames/kubernetes-handbook/Ubuntu18.04/README.md

-# Handbook for Initating Ubuntu18.04
+# Handbook for Initiating Ubuntu18.04

 ## Disk